openssl/openssl/README-FIPS.md

 output generated on every machine that it is to be used on.
 You must not copy the FIPS module config file output data from one machine to another.

-On Unix the `openssl fipsinstall` command will be invoked as follows by default:
+On Unix, the `openssl fipsinstall` command will be invoked as follows by default:

     $ openssl fipsinstall -out /usr/local/ssl/fipsmodule.cnf -module /usr/local/lib/ossl-modules/fips.so